aenoboa1/ML_Zoomcamp-Capstone-Project/readme.md

 ## Introduction

-In the following capstone project, I decided to do an image classification task of different kinds of fruits using the [fruits-360](https://link) dataset.
+In the following capstone project, I decided to do an image classification task of different kinds of fruits using the [fruits-360](https://link) dataset, which provides 131! types of differents fruits, with some that may look pretty similar to the human eye, the dataset also presents the fruit images without any background , thus making it somewhat easier to train.
-## Looking at the bigger picture:

-Image you

-## Project Navigation
+## Problem Description:
+The problem: Fruits are often hard to classify manually given the wide variety of types, creating an automated classifier could help in the future, so that this task can be done instantly.

+## Fruit types to be classified

+## Table of contents

 Notebooks Description: